SysManSquad/sysmansquadblogdev/content/posts/2021-07-12-use-azure-policy-to-configure-boot-diagnostics-settings/index.md

               </h2>

               <p>
-                Modifying the Azure Policies can be a highly iterative process, so being able to reference or revert to previous versions can be an <strong>enormous</strong> benefit.
+                Modifying the Azure Policies can be a highly iterative process, so being able to reference or revert to previous versions can be an **enormous** benefit.
               </p>

               <p>